 New Zealand isn’t known to be an especially risky place to use your credit card, but it’s still worth following some basic safety rules:

-- Don’t keep your PIN and card in the same place.
-Not in New Zeland, not in London and not in your hometown.
+Don’t keep your PIN and card in the same place.
+Not in New Zealand, not in London and not in your hometown.